 This is a common misunderstanding which often obscures our nation’s history of exploitation of First Nations people and Pacific Islanders.
 Morrison followed up with “I’ve always said we’ve got to be honest about our history”.
 Unfortunately, his statement is at odds with the historical record.
 This history was widely and publicly documented, among other sources, in the 2006 Australian Senate report Unfinished Business: Indigenous Stolen Wages.
 What is slavery?
-Australia was not a “slave state” like the American South.
 Three years on from Uluru, we must lift the blindfolds of liberalism to make progress.

 The Uluru Statement from the Heart offered a new compact with all Australians that would reset our national identity and enhance our political legitimacy.

 Early life Eddie Koiki Mabo was born on 29 June, 1936, on the island of Mer (Murray Island) in the Torres Strait.
 His mother died giving birth and he was adopted by his uncle, Benny Mabo.
 His surname was changed from Sambo to Mabo and from an early age, Koiki was taught about his family’s land.
+In 1959, he moved to Townsville in Queensland and held a variety of jobs including working on pearling boats, cutting cane and as a railway fettler.
 Deadly Questions – You ask.
 Aboriginal Victorians Answer.
 Joyce Clague is an 80-year-old activist who still has a 'fire in her belly' to create change.
 Updated 8 Jul 2018, 4:49amSun 8 Jul 2018, 4:49am Joyce Clague has persevered through a childhood of racism and discrimination to become an international civil rights activists, playing a key role in the fight for Indigenous rights in Australia.

-Lyrics Gather round people I'll tell you a story An eight-year-long story of power and pride.
+Lyrics Gather round people I'll tell you a story An eight-year-long story of power and pride 'Bout British Lord Vestey and Vincent Lingiarri They were opposite men on opposite sides.
 Collaborating for Indigenous Rights 1957-1973.
 Victory celebration, Tranby College, Sydney, June 1967 Members of the NSW Vote YES committee toast their campaign director, Faith Bandler (front, second from left), after the success of the 1967 Referendum.